Extending SaaS Applications

 As a SaaS Customer

-Subscribe to SaaS App
+1. Subscribe to SaaS App

-Open a new terminal, and in there subscribe as customer tenant
+In a new terminal, subscribe as tenant

 t1

-:shcds subscribe t1 --to http://localhost:4006 -u carol:
+:shcds subscribe t1 --to http://localhost:4005 -u yves:

-Verify that it worked, by opening the Orders Management Fiori UI in a new private browser window and login as
+- Verify that it worked by opening the Orders Management Fiori UI in a new private browser window and log in as

 carol